The Chief Executive of Thompsons, Stephen Cavalier, says it's "a privilege and an honour" to do the job.

 Given the threats facing the trade union and labour movement, however, it is also a challenging one.
 So he's determined to ensure that "whatever is thrown at us by this government, we come through it even stronger and remain the leading legal advisers to the trade union and labour movement".

-Through all this, the firm, founded 90 years ago this year by WH Thompson, will remain committed to its core aim of delivering justice for working people and representing those injured or mistreated at work.
+Through all this, the firm, founded in 1921 by WH Thompson, will remain committed to its core aim of delivering justice for working people and representing those injured or mistreated at work.

 And that, says Stephen, means looking after the concerns and interests not just of the firm's trade union clients, but also Thompsons’ dedicated and committed staff.